rwstrom/xgs/.github/README.md

 ROM versions 1 at 3 are supported.

 The ROM is considered Apple copyrighted material and is not supplied here.
 You can create your own or search the internet.
-[Here's one place you can look.](ftp://public.asimov.net/pub/apple_II/emulators/rom_images/)
+Here's one place you can try looking: ftp://public.asimov.net/pub/apple_II/emulators/rom_images/

 # Binaries